 Redwood Shores is centrally located on the San Francisco Peninsula, equidistant between San Francisco and San Jose, providing residents with easy commuting access to both the north and the south.
 Palo Alto is 15 minutes away, and the San Mateo Bay Bridge is less than a 10-minute drive.

 Cool bay breezes, waterfront views, and an active water lifestyle are all great reasons for living and working in Redwood Shores.
 This is exemplified by the catamaran used by the 2013 America’s Cup US Team to make their dramatic sailing win in the San Francisco Bay, now on display outside of Oracle’s Redwood Shores global headquarters.
-Redwood Shores residents are surrounded by man made lagoons, waterways, and the San Francisco Bay.
+Redwood Shores residents are surrounded by man-made lagoons, waterways, and San Francisco Bay.
 Well-kept paths along the water are available for running, walking, or biking.
-In addition to outdoor activities, residents are served by the Bay Club, a 10-acre sports complex that includes four pools and a 15,000 square foot fitness center.
-When outdoor activities give way to hunger, the many restaurants and stores in the Market Place at Redwood Shores offers plenty of casual eating options.
+In addition to outdoor activities, residents are served by the Bay Club, a 10-acre sports complex that includes four pools and a 15,000-square-foot fitness center.
+When outdoor activities give way to hunger, the many restaurants and stores in the Market Place at Redwood Shores offer plenty of casual eating options.
 For more formal dining, Mistral Restaurant sits on the lagoon and serves Mediterranean-inspired food while overlooking the water.

 Redwood Shores has something for everyone.
 So, if you want all the benefits of waterfront living and easy proximity to all that Silicon Valley has to offer, Redwood Shores is the location to drop anchor!